Dielectric formalism of the 2D uniform electron gas at finite temperatures

 see the light dashed gray lines in Fig.~\ref{fig:SSF}.
-We highlight the linear screening in the 2D case, see Eq.~(\ref{eq:SSF0}), which is in contrast to the well known parabolic screening in the 3D case, e.g., Ref.~\cite{kugler_bounds}.
-This difference is a consequence of the dependence of the functional form of the plasmon dispersion relation on the system dimensionality~\cite{quantum_theory}. \emph{Third}, we observe a pronounced and systematic improvement of both STLS and HNC schemes over the RPA with respect to the PIMC reference data.
-At $\Theta=4$, STLS and HNC give very similar results for all three considered values of $r_s$, with HNC only showing a clear improvement over the former for $r_s=10$ and $q\lesssim2q_\textnormal{F}$.
-At $\Theta=1$, the differences are somewhat more pronounced, with HNC overall being the more accurate choice for the description of $S(\mathbf{q})$.
+We highlight the linear screening in the 2D case, see Eq.~(\ref{eq:SSF0}), in contrast to the well known parabolic screening in the 3D case~\cite{kugler_bounds}.

+where $\omega_{\mathrm{pl}}$ is the 3D electron plasma frequency.
+This difference is a consequence of the dependence of the functional form of the plasmon dispersion relation on the system dimensionality~\cite{quantum_theory}. \emph{Third}, we observe a pronounced systematic improvement of the STLS, HNC schemes over the RPA with respect to the PIMC data.
+At $\Theta=4$, STLS and HNC give very similar results for all three considered values of $r_s$, with HNC only showing a clear improvement over the former for $r_s=10$, $q\lesssim2q_\textnormal{F}$.
+At $\Theta=1$, the differences are somewhat more pronounced, with HNC being the more accurate choice for the description of $S(\mathbf{q})$.

 However, the interaction energy is obtained by an integration over $S(\mathbf{q})-1$, see Eq.~(\ref{eq:uint}) that follows, whereas the exchange--correlation (XC) free energy requires an additional coupling--constant integration over the interaction energy, see Eq.~(\ref{eq:fxc}) that follows.
 Consequently, the $S(\mathbf{q})$ deviations in different $q$ regions can partially compensate each other.
 In particular, the STLS scheme benefits from a particularly favorable cancellation of errors in the integrated SSF, yielding highly accurate thermodynamic quantities despite visible deviations in $S(\mathbf{q})$ at specific wave numbers.
 In contrast, the improvements of the HNC scheme at small $q$ are only partially offset by the deviations at intermediate and large wavenumbers, resulting in a weaker overall error cancellation.
 This 2DEG behavior is consistent with earlier findings for the 3D UEG, where STLS was shown to provide remarkably accurate interaction energies and XC free energies in spite of its approximate nature~\cite{review}.